MikeyRedmon/ComponentCastWebsite/readme.md

 ### Unfixed Bugs

 Due to the code used in the Embedded youtube video players, tweet, tweeter feed and Instagram post, it comes up as an error on the HTML validator.
-Unfortunately, changing the code changes the view so I have to leave them be.
+Unfortunately, changing the code changes the display so I have to leave them be.

 ## Deployment